Behavioral Threat Assessment (BTA)

 Simple Exercises are designed without any interjects of new and evolving information.

-More Complex Exercises are designed with just one interject of new and evolving information for the team to practice responding to when conducting an assessment.
+More Complex Exercises are designed with just one interject of new and evolving information for the team to practice responding to when conducting an evaluation.

-Most Complex Exercises are designed to have multiple interjects of information and evolving events for the team to practice responding to when conducting an assessment.
+Most Complex Exercises are designed to have multiple interjects of information and evolving events for the team to practice responding to when conducting an evaluation.

 Get Started...